IIIF/api/source/registry/selectors/index.md

 ```

 It can be used in the Presentation API as demonstrated in the section on [Rotation (Presentation 2.1)][prezi21-rot].
 For more information on using Selectors in IIIF, see the current [Presentation API 3 specification][prezi-api].

+*Note: The default values in the table above follow the IIIF Image API 3.
+For default values in previous Image API versions, you will need to consult the corresponding documentation.*

 ### 2.2 Point Selectors
 {: #point-selector}